MrSleekZ/Spl0it/README.md

 -----------------
 FAQ:
 (What is Spl0it?)
-* Spl0it is a program by MrSleekZ!
+* Spl0it is a program by MrSleekZ and Levi_mcc!
 * Spl0it is (to be) a looping program that loops the Command Prompt while killing the spring board..

 (How do I stop it?)